University Headquarters

 Internships can also ask that applicants show evidence of leadership abilities and teamwork.
 Other soft skills, such as written and oral communication, may also be a factor in deciding who is awarded an internship.

-Can I Earn an Internship Without Qualifications?
+Can I Get in Without Qualifications?

 Financial Incentives for Internships

 Unpaid internships have long been the norm in corporate America.
 However, that has been changing over the past few years.
-In the cyber security field, it's more likely to find that interns receive some sort of compensation for their hard work.
-After all, organizations wish to attract the most competitive applicants to their cyber security teams, so they incentivize top students with stipends or some other form of compensation.
+In the cybersecurity field, it's more likely to find that interns receive some sort of compensation for their hard work.
+After all, organizations wish to attract the most competitive applicants to their cybersecurity teams, so they incentivize top students with stipends or some other form of compensation.

 Nevertheless, there are still many corporate and government internships that do not provide financial stipends to their interns.
 There are other ways to provide for an intern, however.
 For instance, New York City's Summer Internship Program helps students gain valuable experience by providing free housing while they complete their 13-week internship.
 The housing includes more than shelter and students enjoy amenities such as cable television and internet.
 Students are likely required to provide their own food and transportation to and from their internship, however.